Using fabric glue or sewing with needle and thread can help create unique clothing designs. Which one will work best for your project?

 However, using either or both on a single project all comes down on a case-to-case basis.

-For example, sewing or gluing rhinestones or beads works just fine but if you’re attaching expensive crystals to your projects, like on a bag, then it’s probably better to sew it up as it’s less risky.
+For example, when sewing or gluing rhinestones, both works just fine.
+But, if you’re attaching expensive crystals to your projects, like on a bag, then it’s probably better to sew it up as it’s less risky.
 Fabric glue also has a chance of ruining your leather so you should research the quality of your fabric glue and stay away from cheap glues.

 If you’re adding leather to fabric meanwhile, gluing and sewing should be fine as long as you know what you are doing.
 As with the shoe example, if you’re going to use fabric glue to add leather to your dress, then your total time should be quick.

 But if you want to ensure your embellishment is longer lasting, then you should sew your attachments instead.